stahlstadtjs/scriptconf.org/src/_pages/workshops/andre.md

 but often look challenging to beginners.

 Come learn the fundamental concepts behind RxJS and gain confidence programming with reactive Observables.
-RxJS In this workshop, Andre Staltz will guide you through lectures and exercises.
+In this workshop, Andre Staltz will guide you through lectures and exercises.
 Expect to see RxJS concepts demystified, practice with exercises, make questions, and gain confidence with the tools.